4 Model Design Choices

 SmoothQuant (Xiao et al. 2023) addresses activation outliers by migrating the quantization difficulty from activations to weights.
 The idea is to apply a per-channel scaling transformation that divides the activation by a smoothing factor and multiplies the corresponding weight by the same factor.
 This makes the activation distribution more uniform — and therefore easier to quantize — at the cost of making the weight distribution slightly less uniform.
 Since weights are fixed and can be quantized offline with more care, this is a favorable tradeoff.

-In practice, quantized models often achieve higher MBU because the smaller data footprint means fewer cache misses, better memory access patterns, and the possibility of fitting the entire model in a single GPU’s memory rather than splitting across devices.
-These secondary effects can make the real-world speedup even better than the raw byte reduction would suggest.
+In practice, quantized models can achieve higher MBU because the smaller data footprint means fewer cache misses, better memory access patterns, and the possibility of fitting the entire model in a single GPU’s memory rather than splitting across devices.
+These secondary effects can make the real-world speedup even better than the raw byte reduction and fixed overhead would suggest.

 Quantization affects the roofline model in an important way.
 When you use FP8 or INT8 tensor cores, you raise the compute ceiling (from ~990 TFLOPS to ~1,979 TFLOPS on the H100) while the bandwidth ceiling stays constant.
 This shifts the ridge point higher, which means some workloads that were compute-bound at FP16 can become memory-bandwidth-bound at FP8.
 Keep this in mind when choosing quantization strategies for prefill-heavy workloads.